cagatayyildiz/Approximately-Equivariant-Nets/README.md

 ## Cagatay's steps:

 ### Installation:
+I used the original `requirements.txt` to install the necessary packages on my Linux workstation.
+For my MacBook, I had to slightly modify the original installation procedure.
+I summarize the steps for mac installation below:

 1. Create a new conda environment by running ```conda create --name aen --file requirements-caca.txt ```.
 2. Activate the newly installed environment: ```conda activate aen```.
 3. Install `pytorch` via pip, not conda (otherwise my MacBook complains): ```pip install pytorch==1.11.0```